Installation

 git clone https://github.com/colmap/colmap

-On Linux and Mac it is generally recommended to follow the installation instructions below, which use the system package managers to install the required dependencies.
-Alternatively, there is a Python build script that builds COLMAP and its dependencies locally.
-This script is useful under Windows and on a (cluster) system if you do not have root access under Linux or Mac.
+Under Linux and Mac, it is generally recommended to follow the installation instructions below, which use the respective system package managers to install the required dependencies.
+Alternatively, the instructions for VCPKG can be used to compile the required dependencies from scratch on more exotic systems with limited system packages.
+The VCPKG approach is also the method of choice under Windows, compute clusters, or if you do not have root access under Linux or Mac.

 Recommended dependencies: CUDA (at least version 7.X)